xmy314/Mech325-Deus-Ex-Machina/readme.md

 ## TO USE THIS REPO

 Install Local Latex Compiler.

+- people hade success with https://miktex.org/
   Install Latex Packages until it can compile `latex_output/main.tex`.
   Install Local Python Environment.
   Install necessary python Packages with `pip install -r requirements.txt`.

 run `git update-index --skip-worktree main.py` and `git update-index --skip-worktree latex_output/solution.tex`.
 So the specific question being solved is not tracked in the repo.